September is Prostate Cancer Awareness Month, making it a good time to ask an important question: What should men know about prostate health?

-September is Prostate Cancer Awareness Month, and according to the American Cancer Society, prostate cancer is the second most common cancer diagnosed in men, with approximately 1 in 8 men developing it during their lifetime.
+According to the American Cancer Society, prostate cancer is the second most common cancer diagnosed in men, with approximately one in eight men developing it during their lifetime.

-2. Know the Risk Factors
+2. What Are the Risk Factors for Prostate Cancer?

 Family history, age, race and diet are among the risk factors for prostate cancer.